bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

-# Running the example with a local DB
+# How to run the K8s example with a local Docker Database

-The K8s examples for the course use a hosted database for testing.
+The K8s example for the course uses a hosted database for testing.

-This file describes how to use a local Docker database to do the same.
+This README describes how to use a local Docker database to do the same.

 This example was tested on a Linux server running a local cluster.
 It has not been tested anywhere else.

-These steps pickup in the CONTAINERS AND KUBERNETES section of the course after completing the Defining our K8s Deployment video.
+The steps fit into the course around the CONTAINERS AND KUBERNETES section after completing the "Defining our K8s Deployment" video.

 ## Prerequisite Steps